When it comes to metal fabrication processes, roll forming is one of the most affordable available.

 1. Cost

-When tooling costs are overcome, opportunities are opened for:
+Overcoming tooling costs opens opportunities for:

 - Higher-volume orders (better cost efficiency)